maxdug/maxdug.github.io/ethos/index.md

 <div class="article" markdown="1">

 # My Ethos
-Here's how I try to live my life.
+I believe the purpose of life is to live - interacting with the world, eating, sleeping, having fun.
+This page is a collection of the principles that help me as I try to live my life.
 I organize it here to help me organize it in my mind.
 A freshmen philosophy major might destroy it, but it works for me! :)

-## Ethics vs Ideals
+## Guiding Principles
 I aim to have ethical guidelines for my actions and thoughts, not ideals of how the world should be.

-## Guiding Principles

 ### Core Principles
 This is a priority list - I value not harming others above my own happiness, and securing my inner peace before acting to help others — I can't pour from an empty cup!